Research & Blog

 4. Competitive Disadvantage

-In the race to deploy AI, companies with poor quality controls aren't just risking failures—they're falling behind competitors who get it right.
+In the race to deploy AI, companies with poor quality controls aren't just risking failures.
+They're falling behind competitors who get it right.

 While you're dealing with lawsuits and fixing mistakes: